top of page

 Access to a professional dog trainer included in packages

 CPDT-KA means certified pet dog trainer, knowledge assessed.
 It's a credential from the largest organizational body for professional dog trainers.
 I earned it through years of private instruction, logging hundreds of hours of 1:1 work with training clients, and through attending many seminars annually.
 I've seen your issues before, and with puppy training specific issues, many many times.
 With all of your packages you get free access to call in training with me!
 You can ask questions around dog walking related behaviors, or any other.
 Simply email me your brief questions and I'll setup a time to talk.
 This is the easiest and one of the most enjoyable aspects of my job, so please give me the opportunity to be of assistance even as much as weekly.
-I've got a 30 minute commute to work where I'm not doing anything important where these make the most sense.
+I've got a long commute to work where I'm not doing anything important where these make the most sense.

 Featured Posts